 Installation of the Attachment Indexing pluginsEstimated Reading Time: 6 Minutes

-PHPKB knowledge base software is able to index text content of the files attached to knowledgebase articles in order to make them searchable.
+PHPKB knowledge base software is able to index text content of the files attached to knowledge articles in order to make them searchable.
 Attachment indexing is supported in all editions of PHPKB knowledge base software.
 Some document types can be searched without any additional tools, others need PHP modules enabled or third-party tools (plugins) installed.
-All these modules (plugins) and 3rd party tools are free.
+All these modules (plugins) and third-party tools are free.

 List of Supported File Types

 |File Type||Supported Format||Required Tool (Plug-in)|